fossas/spectrometer/README.md

 A non-exhaustive list of supported languages and managers can be found [here](docs/strategies.md).
-This list is a work-in-progress, as some existing strategies are not yet documented, but are implmented.
+This list is a work-in-progress, as some existing strategies are not yet documented, but are implemented.

-## Contributing/Building From Source
+## Building From Source

 ### Building